Android Apps: What I Use

 Here’s AVG falsely flagging two system apps in a Wiko Robby (indeed, AV-Comparatives have no clue on how to test against FPs):

-File managers: after having tried too many of them… I still couldn’t settle for a single one!
+File managers: after having tried too many of them… I settled for the best one!

 - File Explorer, by NextApp, Inc., with the Plus Add-On ($1.99 / 2.08 €) unlocker.
 It includes a text editor.